-Friday 7:00 AM Swimming Warm-ups for 7 & 8 and 10 & Under 9:00 AM Open Ceremonies and Swimming Preliminaries for 7 & 8 and 10 & Under 4:00 PM Or three hours following completion of preliminaries swimming finals

-Saturday 7:00 AM Swimming warm-ups for 12, 14 and 18 & Under 9:00 AM Swimming preliminaries for 12, 14 and 18 & Under 4:00 PM Or three hours following completion of preliminaries swimming finals
+Friday 7:00 AM Swimming Warm-ups for 7 & 8 and 10 & Under 9:00 AM Open Ceremonies and Swimming Preliminaries for 7 & 8 and 10 & Under 4:00 PM Or three hours following completion of preliminaries swimming finals Saturday 7:00 AM Swimming warm-ups for 12, 14 and 18 & Under 9:00 AM Swimming preliminaries for 12, 14 and 18 & Under 4:00 PM Or three hours following completion of preliminaries swimming finals

 - 1. All rules for swimming the strokes, for starts and turns, and for relays, shall be taken directly from the current US Swimming Rule Book. - 2.
 Swimmers less than 13 years of age cannot wear swim suits that go below the knees or extend below the shoulders. - 3.
 Rules for Diving: - a.
 All rules for dives and conduct of events shall be in accordance with the rules as outlined in the US Diving Rules Book, except as noted otherwise herein. - b.
 Divers may qualify for one- and three-meter events. - c.
 Diving sheets are due by 6:00 PM the night prior to competition. - d.
-Diving order of events: determined by host. - 10.
-No other youth sports organization patches will be allowed on uniforms in GRPA tournaments.
-Penalty- Illegal Equipment
+Diving order of events: determined by host. - 4.
+No other youth sports organization patches will be allowed on uniforms/swim caps in GRPA tournaments.
+Penalty- Swimmers who fail to comply will be subject to USA swimming rules and will be barred from competition until they comply but are not subject to disqualification.
+EXCEPTION: THIS DOES NOT INCLUDE SWIM SUITS. - 5.
+Mixed Gender Relays must consist of two (2) males and two (2) females.